 Empowering ecosystems with technologies

 Adopting technologies to improve internal efficiency is one aspect of Ping An’s strategy.
-What Ping An has done is to leverage the technology infrastructure to orchestrate the ecosystems in a manner and form we have never seen before.
+The company leveraged the technology infrastructure to orchestrate ecosystems in a manner and form not seen before.

-In order to do this, Ping An branched out to new businesses and brought its ecosystem to scale.
-OneConnect is a microcosm how Ping An did this.
-When it recognized the opportunity to export its technology and expertise to other banks and insurance companies in China, Ping An set up OneConnect Financial Technology Co., Ltd. (OneConnect), a fintech spinoff, in December 2015 to help the digitalization of regional banks to serve their segments of the market.
-OneConnect was listed on the New York Stock Exchange in 2019, giving the company a valuation of $7bil.
-As of 30 June 2020, OneConnect had served all of China’s major banks, 99% of its city commercial banks and 53% of its insurance companies.
+Ping An branched out into new businesses and brought its ecosystem to scale.
+The fintech spin-off OneConnect is a microcosm of how it achieved this.
+Recognizing the opportunity to export its technology and expertise to other banks and insurance companies in China, Ping An set up OneConnect Financial Technology Co., Ltd in December 2015 to help regional banks digitalize to better serve their market segments.
+OneConnect was listed on the New York Stock Exchange in 2019, with a valuation of $7 billion.
+By 30 June 2020, OneConnect served all of China’s major banks, 99% of its city commercial banks and 53% of its insurance companies.

 Ping An incubated 11 affiliates like OneConnect by doing four things:

-• Sharing talents: When it set up new ventures, Ping An equipped the start-ups with talent in the fields of finance, consultancy and especially technology, bringing in people from Ping An’s own technology department.
-Ping An maintained a very fluid talent deployment across the businesses.
+- Sharing talents: When it set up new ventures, Ping An equipped the start-ups with talent in the fields of finance, consultancy and especially technology, bringing in people from Ping An’s own technology department.
+Ping An maintained very fluid talent deployment across the businesses.

-• Encouraging entrepreneurial spirit: Ping An allowed the managers in charge of these businesses to be much more entrepreneurial by aligning the compensation incentive scheme to be more like a start-up.
+- Encouraging entrepreneurial spirit: Ping An allowed the managers in charge of these businesses to be much more entrepreneurial by aligning the compensation incentive scheme to be more like that of a start-up.

-• Allowing capital infusion from the outside: Ping An routinely brought in outside investors in the early stages of new start-ups.
-This reduced capital constraints and lowered investment risk in Ping An, allowing Ping An to be more patient and wait until the new start-ups were able to make a profit.
+- Allowing capital infusion from outside: Ping An routinely brought in outside investors in the early stages of new start-ups.
+This reduced capital constraints and lowered Ping An’s investment risk, allowing it to be more patient and wait until the new start-ups were able to make a profit.

-• Granting true autonomy: Ma regularly advised on significant issues, but the senior management teams were entitled to make their own decisions on strategic direction.
-Each company used its own industry- and company-specific management methods and KPIs.
+- Granting true autonomy: Ma regularly advised on significant issues, but the senior management teams were entitled to make their own decisions on strategic direction.
+Each company used its own industry- and company-specific management methods and key performance indicators (KPIs).

 Creating synergies among the ecosystems

-Autohome, an online car-buying platform, was the only unicorn that Ping An acquired rather than building it from the ground up.
-After acquisition, Ping An not only leveraged its technology to transform Autohome, but injected banking, finance and insurance into Autohome’s business.
+Autohome, an online car-buying platform, was the only unicorn that Ping An acquired rather than building from the ground up.
+Ping An not only leveraged its technology to transform the platform but also added banking, finance and insurance to Autohome’s business.
 Ping An even distributed 3,000 credit cards a day through the platform.
-There was a kind of learning reinforcement across the seemingly disjointed companies.
-For example, it learned from Autohome that whether it is data analytics or customer behavior, this may also improve the techniques on running data analytics in Ping An Good Doctor – the largest online health care platform in China that offers consultations to registered patients and aids physicians in diagnosing thousands of ailments.
+There was a kind of learning reinforcement – whether on data analytics or customer behavior – across the seemingly disparate companies.
+For example, it learned from Autohome that it could improve the techniques for running data analytics in Ping An Good Doctor – the largest online healthcare platform in China, which offers consultations to registered patients and aids physicians in diagnosing thousands of ailments.
 The ecosystems also created opportunities to cross-sell and attract new clients from one business to another.
-In 2019, a total of 74 million individual customers held contracts from more than one Ping An subsidiary.
+In 2019, a total of 74 million individual customers held contracts with more than one Ping An subsidiary.

 DID IT WORK?

-Between 2013 and 2019, Ping An’s share price surged by over 400%, and during the same period, HSBC’s stock price dropped by 2%.
+Between 2013 and 2019, Ping An’s share price surged by over 400%.
+By comparison, during the same period, HSBC’s stock price dropped by 2%.
 Ping An Insurance, despite its name, was no longer a financial institution.
-Instead, it had become a “finance + technology” and a “finance + ecosystem” company with five industry verticals around the key facets of the lives of consumers: financial services, health care, automobiles, real estate and smart cities (see Figure 2).
+Instead, it had become a “finance + technology” and a “finance + ecosystem” company with five industry verticals around the key facets of consumers’ lives: financial services, health care, automobiles, real estate and smart cities (see Figure 2).

 It had incubated companies in all verticals and used various technologies to empower these companies.
-Of the 11 independent technology affiliates it funded, five outperformed the others: HealthKonnect and (until last month) Lufax were still privately held start-ups, but their multi-billion-dollar valuations earned them “unicorn” status; Autohome, OneConnect and Ping An Good Doctor, meanwhile, were publicly traded as independent entities.
-Together, all the 11 technology companies collectively achieved a market valuation of $70bil as of October 2020.
-Ping An itself was valued at $215bil.
+Of the 11 independent technology affiliates it funded, 5 outperformed the others: HealthKonnect and Lufax were still privately held start-ups, but their multi-billion-dollar valuations earned them “unicorn” status; Autohome, OneConnect and Ping An Good Doctor, meanwhile, were publicly traded as independent entities.
+Collectively, the 11 technology companies achieved a market valuation of $70 billion as of October 2020.
+Ping An itself was valued at $215 billion.

-Ping An’s ecosystems also helped it gain advantage during COVID-19 pandemic.
-While its life insurance business has been hit significantly, more than 30 banks have turned to OneConnect for digital service and the registered users of Ping An Good Doctors have surged.
-The ecosystems represent a wide variety of revenue streams from satisfying different customer needs, which diversified Ping An’s risks in times of crisis.
+Ping An’s ecosystems also helped it gain advantage during the COVID-19 pandemic.
+Although its life insurance business was significantly affected, more than 30 banks turned to OneConnect for digital services, and registered users of Ping An Good Doctor surged.
+The ecosystems represent a wide variety of revenue streams generated by satisfying different customer needs, which served to diversify Ping An’s risks in times of crisis.

-• Scale up innovation and connect with new partners: B< productizing technology and resources that might be useful for partner will unleash new opportunities.
+- Scale up innovation and connect with new partners: Productizing technology and resources that might be useful for partners unleashes new opportunities.
 This is exactly the strategy of OneConnect.

-• Diversify your management team: In Ping An, the top management team is comprised of quite a substantial number of non-Chinese workers with untraditional financial backgrounds.
-This diversity also partially explains why Ping An was able to explore new business models much more aggressively.
+- Diversify your management team: In Ping An, the top management team consists of quite a substantial number of non-Chinese people with non-traditional financial backgrounds.
+This diversity also partly explains why Ping An was able to explore new business models more aggressively.

-• Change the mindset: With the right mindset, people look beyond typical short-term planning horizons and want to take risks.
-While difficult for large organizations, it is worth doing.
-Ping An has been able to generate this type of mindset within its very large organization.
+- Change the mindset: With the right mindset, people look beyond typical short-term planning horizons and are more open to taking risks.
+Even though Ping An is a very large organization, it has been able to generate this type of mindset and the results have paid off.

-• Kill the “not-invented-here" syndrome.
-Stop relying on a “do-it-yourself" philosophy.
-The reason why Ping An can allow a much longer payback period for its start-ups is that it brought in outside capital.
+- Kill the “not-invented-here” syndrome: Stop relying on a “do-it-yourself” philosophy.
+The reason Ping An can allow a much longer payback period for its start-ups is that it brings in outside capital.
 Companies must mobilize whatever resources they can from inside and outside their organizations.

 “Many CEOs of publicly listed companies are governed by the quarterly earnings cycle, so few are willing to invest unless immediate payback and near-term returns are guaranteed.
 If they start now, they will need a long time to catch up, by which time we will be even further ahead because we will continue to invest.”